-- 8. Describe how the district will: - a.
-Review CTE programs and identify and adopt strategies to overcome barriers that result in lowering rates of access to or lowering success in the program for special populations, as defined in 20 USC 2302 and Board policy - b.
-Provide programs that are designed to enable special populations to meet established performance level targets - c.
+7. Describe the process that will be used to evaluate and continuously improve the district's performance a.
+Review CTE programs and identify and adopt strategies to overcome barriers that result in lowering rates of access to or lowering success in the program for special populations, as defined in 20 USC 2302 and Board policy b.
+Provide programs that are designed to enable special populations to meet established performance level targets c.
 Provide activities to prepare special populations, including single parents and displaced homemakers, for high-skill, high-wage, or high-demand occupations that will lead to self-sufficiency